CDU-HIT238/slides/week8/index.md

 ## Summary
 * React Native is a powerful platform
 * It is _very_ popular
-	* Lots of support documnetation
+	* Lots of support documentation
 	* Lots of employers want React Native skills
 * It is a new skillset but is very similar to existing web skills
 * React has a very specific style that may not translate to other platforms